pugazh000/GAN-ANIME/README.md

 ![Generated Anime Faces](https://github.com/user-attachments/assets/9674eda0-2e1f-476b-a6b5-386540f2e863)

+## Handling Unreadable Images

+During dataset loading, some images might be corrupted, incomplete, or hidden system files (such as `.DS_Store` or `._filename` on macOS).
+These files can cause errors during training.
+To ensure only valid images are used, we implemented a **custom dataset loader** that automatically filters out unreadable files.

+### 🛠 How It Works
+- A function `is_valid_image(filepath)` attempts to open each image using **PIL (Pillow)** and verifies its integrity.
+- If an image is corrupted or hidden, it is ignored.
+- The `FilteredImageFolder` class extends `torchvision.datasets.ImageFolder` and applies this validation before loading data.

+This method helps maintain **data quality**, prevents crashes, and ensures smooth training. 🚀

 ## Future Improvements
 - Implementing conditional GANs for more control over generated outputs.
 - Exploring different architectures like StyleGAN for better quality images.